 A level Biology at Little Heath School is exciting and challenging.

-Invaluable skills such as problem solving, team work, practical work, ICT, communication of ideas, mathematical application and self-study are all developed through a large variety of teaching methods.
+Invaluable skills such as problem solving, team work, practical work, application of ideas, mathematical application and self-study are all developed through a wide variety of teaching styles.

-You will require at least a Grade 5-5 in GCSE Science (Higher Tier) or a single Biology GCSE of Grade 5 or higher and a Grade 5 or higher in Mathematics (Higher Tier) and English Language.
-We also expect a is a desire to do well and a very good work ethic.
+You will require at least a Grade 5-5 in GCSE Science (Higher Tier) or a single Biology GCSE of Grade 5 or higher (Higher Tier) and a Grade 5 or higher in Mathematics (Higher Tier) and English Language.

+There should be a desire to do well, with a very good work ethic.

-Unit I: Biological molecules
+Unit 1: Biological molecules